mssfoobar/docs/docs/development/app/guides/services.md

 :::tip
 Pay careful attention to the `wsl` and `Git` requirements - all the commands are written for **Linux**.
-To follow the steps painlessly on a Windows system, you should install `wsl`, and make sure `Git`'s credential manager is set up to use `Windows Credential Manager`.
+To follow the steps painlessly on a Windows system, you should install `wsl` and run the commands in the `wsl` terminal.
+Also, make sure `Git`'s credential manager is set up to use `Windows Credential Manager`.
 The steps to do this is straightforward and available in the links provided in the [Required Tools](#required-tools) section.
 :::

 #### Recommended Tools: